bryancandi/CommodoreBASIC/README.md

 This project is licensed under the [MIT License](https://opensource.org/licenses/MIT).
 Feel free to contribute, share, or modify!

 ---
-Thank you for exploring my Commodore 64 programs!
+Thank you for exploring my Commodore 64 programs!\
+\
+This repository is continually evolving as I add new programs and refine existing ones.
+Feedback is welcome!